 Very Important: A written notice of dishonor must be given to the maker of the bad check by both certified mail and by first class mail, addressed to the maker at the address as it appears on the check or at the last known address.

-Additional amounts assessed as liquidated damages in the event of a late rental payment, are unenforceable.|
+Additional amounts assessed as liquidated damages in the event of late rental payment are unenforceable.

-Landlords may require tenants to obtain rental insurance, and could make the failure to do so a breach of the lease.
+Landlords may require tenants to obtain renters insurance and could make the failure to do so a breach of the lease.

 Notice to Enter

-Landlords must provide at least 48 hours' notice to enter leased premises for non-emergencies.
+Landlords must provide at least 48 hours' notice to enter Leased premises for non-emergencies.